 - The other key issue with the scheme is that it doesn’t support families struggling with childcare costs right now.
 These are families who would really benefit from high quality childcare as they have children born during the pandemic.
 We are also in the middle of a cost of living crisis so the argument for immediate support is strong.

 What is going on with ratios?

-- As part of the budget, the Government slipped through a change that no-one wanted – increased ratios for 2 year olds.
-This means that in some (not all) nurseries, a childcare practitioner will care for 5 x 2 year olds, rather than 4 x 2 year olds.
+- As part of the budget, the Government slipped through a change that no-one wanted – increased ratios for two year olds.
+This means that in some (not all) nurseries, a childcare practitioner will care for five two-year olds, rather than four two-year olds.
 It is not mandatory for providers to increase ratios.

 - We were very unhappy to see this being pushed through despite opposition from both providers and parents.